Aimée Crocker: Life in the Far East

-After the public humiliation of losing her child to her ex-husband, Crocker decided to accept an invitation that she got years earlier by King Kalākaua to tour Hawaii, then known as the Sandwich Islands.
-Kalākaua was so enamored with Crocker that he gave her one of his islands and an official title: Princess Palaikalani—Bliss of Heaven.
-She found an occasional traveling companion in her second husband, Henry Mansfield Gilling, whom she married in 1889.
-Gillig was a Commodore, a prestidigitator, and a respected amateur opera singer who cultivated his voice under the Polish master Jean de Reszke.
+After the public humiliation of losing her child to her ex-husband, Crocker decided to accept an invitation that she had received years earlier by King Kalākaua to tour Hawaii, then known as the Sandwich Islands.
+Kalākaua was so enamored of Crocker that he gave her one of his islands and an official title: Princess Palaikalani—Bliss of Heaven.
+She found an occasional traveling companion in her second husband, Henry Mansfield Gillig, whom she married in 1889.
+Gillig was a Navy commodore, a prestidigitator, and a respected amateur opera singer who cultivated his voice under the Polish master Jean de Reszke.

 Crocker's 1936 autobiography, And I'd Do It Again, chronicles many adventures the heiress had while touring the Far East, sometimes with Gillig and sometimes traveling alone including: an escape from headhunters in Borneo, a poisoning in Hong Kong; a murder attempt by knife-throwing servants in Shanghai; three weeks in the harem of Bhurlana (She claimed to be the first English speaking woman who had ever seen the inside of a harem); a search for Kaivalya (Liberation) at the cave of the Great Yogin Bhojaveda in Poona; and two bizarre sensual experiences, one with an Indian boa constrictor, and another with a Chinese violin in "the House of the Ivory Panels."
 After touring off and on in “the Orient” for over six years she began appearing at social events in San Francisco and New York sporting tattoos, wearing snakes around her neck at parties and declaring her love for the Buddha.
 Crocker also wrote about her Far East adventures in a book of short stories published in 1910, Moon Madness and Other Fantasies, which her publisher called "arabesques" and she described as "memoirs in fiction form."

 During her marriage to Gillig, Crocker had several affairs with powerful Asian men, which were chronicled in her memoirs.
 She had a three-year affair with literary genius and columnist Edgar Saltus, an internationally known figure of the Decadent movement.
 Saltus wrote books about Honore de Balzac and the philosophy of Arthur Schopenhauer.
-He wrote two well received historic novels about the debauchery of the Roman emperors and the Russian czars.
+He wrote two well received historical novels about the debauchery of the Roman emperors and the Russian czars.
 Saltus also wrote a tome about the history of atheism.
 He later became a theosophist.